100+ Offline Activities to Reduce Screen Time

 Ages 4+

 Camping is an entertaining activity for the entire family.
-Whether you’re 8 or 80, KOA explains how camping helps reduce stress and encourages you to connect with your environment.
+Whether you’re 8 or 80.
+Camping helps reduce stress and encourages you to connect with your environment (Source: KOA).
 Your children will especially benefit from this outdoor adventure as they practice problem-solving and survival skills while pitching tents, making a fire, and learning about surrounding plants and wildlife.
 It will also give you a chance to unplug for a while and strengthen your relationships.
 Bring a guitar, some marshmallows, and some fun nature games to make your camping experience extra special!

 Our recommendations: